IZ7BOJ/direwolf_webstat/README.md

 - Possibility to monitor multiple radio interfaces
 - Possibility to show cusom info and custom logo file on the bottom of the page (edit “custom.php” file, which can contain HTML and PHP code)
 - Counters of total frames in log
-- System status table (reads parameters directly from OS) with followinf fields:
+- System status table (reads parameters directly from OS)
-  – OS version
-  – kernel version
-  – Direwolf version
-  – System uptime
-  – CPU temperature
-  – CPU frequency
 - Heard station list table (observation period selectable by the user in a drop-down list) with following fields:
 – Heard Callsign
 – N. of packets heard for callsign
 – Direct link for showing the station on aprs.fi
 – Static/moving indicator
 – Via indicator (digi/direct/digi+direct)
 – Raw packet view for each callsign
 - Possibility to sort the table in ascending or descending order on each colum.
 - Live monitor page: ajax page for watching ax25 traffic in realtime.